Attachment Styles: How Do You Attach To Others?

 As you invest in personal and spiritual growth, a better relationship will be a byproduct.
 As you journey toward becoming more secure in yourself and God, all of your relationships will improve.
 There are so many people who have relationship problems their whole lives, but never make effort to get to the ROOT of the matter.

-For insecure attachment styles, I personally suggest finding a good trauma therapist who will work with you at the mind, body, and spiritual level.
+For insecure attachment styles, I personally suggest finding a good therapist who will work with you at the mind, body, and spiritual level.

 It’s quite likely your nervous system has been operating primarily in “survival mode” since childhood, which would explain the great amounts of anxiety you feel.